Impact of Brexit on businesses

 How these changes will affect an individual company depends on factors such as the company’s field of activity, location and position in the production chain.
-Below are some examples of changes that may result from the end of the transition period.
-Further information will be provided later as the negotiations proceed.
+Some of the changes are product-specific.

 EU–UK Trade and Cooperation Agreement I European Commission